 Into this context, Dreaming Robots was born to examine the way these new technologies – robots, AI, VR, prosthetics, etc. – exist in the popular imagination, as represented in film, television, video games, in newspapers, 6 o’clock news reports and in philosophical diatribes and futurologists’ predictions.

-Eventually, we hope that Dreaming Robots will be part Freudian case study, part Media Watch, part Barthes’s Mythologies.
+We present Dreaming Robots, therefore, as part Freudian case study, part Media Watch, part Barthes’s Mythologies.
 We are very interested in the science and technological innovations that are out there, in the world, in the those labs, but Dreaming Robots is primarily interested in how these innovations and ideas are received in academia, in the press and with the public.
 We focus here less on the technologies themselves and more on what we say about these technologies, and how what we say about the future reveals interesting (and perhaps unconscious) things about our fears and hopes today.
 At the same time, we will look at how these cultural expectations inform or influence those working in the labs, and so how our fear or hopes for future technologies actually shape what those technologies will one day look like.

 Dreaming Robots re-launched in 2014 (on Word Press), at the same time as the related project, Cyberselves in Immersive Technologies, an AHRC-funded project run in partnership between Sheffield Robotics, the Department of Psychology and School of English at the University of Sheffield, Oxford Centre for Neuroethics and the Synthetic Perceptive, Emotive and Cognitive Systems group (SPECS) at the Universitat Pompeu Fabra, Barcelona.
-Cyberselves looks at the cultural impacts of virtual reality and teleoperation, with a particular focus on the notion of presence, its measures and how to achieve it.
+Cyberselves looks at the cultural impacts of virtual reality and teleoperation, with a particular focus on the notion of presence, its measures, how to achieve it, and what effects the transportation of human senses (and consciousness) have on lived experience.